TokisanGames/Terrain3D/doc/docs/import_export.md

 4) Specify the `import_position` of where in the world you want to import.
 Values are rounded to the nearest `region_size` (defaults to 1024).
 So a location of (-2000, 1000) will be imported at (-2048, 1024).

      Notes:
-     * You can import multiple times into the greater 16k^2 world map by specifying different positions.
+     * You can import multiple times into the greater world map by specifying different positions.
 So you could import multiple maps as separate islands or combined regions.
-     * It will slice and pad odd sized images into region sized chunks ([default is 1024x1024](https://github.com/TokisanGames/Terrain3D/issues/77)). e.g. You could import a 4k x 2k, several 1k x 1ks, and a 5123 x 3769 and position them so they are adjacent.
+     * It will slice and pad odd sized images into region sized chunks (default is 256x256). e.g. You could import a 4k x 2k, several 1k x 1ks, and a 5123 x 3769 and position them so they are adjacent.
      * You can also reimport to the same location to overwrite anything there using individual maps or a complete set of height, control, and/or color.

 5) Specify any desired `height_offset` or `import_scale`.
 The scale gets applied first. (eg. 100, -100 would scale the terrain by 100, then lower the whole terrain by 100).